getgle/GriefBuddyPHP/README.md

 ## requirements

-All this script requires is PHP with the curl module enabled.
+All this script requires is PHP

 ## how to set up on your own griefbuddyphp server